jeffbski/length-stream/README.md

 ## Usage

-If you provide a lengthListener when you construct the stream, it will be called with the resultant length of the stream just prior to end being emitted.
+Provide a lengthListener function when you construct the stream, it will be called with the resultant length of the stream just prior to end being emitted.

  - `lengthStream(lengthListener)` - constructs a new stream instance, lengthListener will be called prior to the `end` event being emitted
  - `lengthListener` function signature is `fn(resultantLength)`